-Server will offer to render maps.
 Use the 🐨 button below to select those CRS from the Coordinate Reference System Selector, or click Used to add the CRS used in the QGIS project to the list.

 If you have print composers defined in your project, they will be listed in the GetCapabilities response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
 This is a QGIS-specific extension to the WMS 1.3.0 specification.
-If you want to exclude

-If you want to exclude any layer or layer group from being published by the WMS, check M Exclude
+If you want to exclude any print composer from being published by the WMS, check Exclude composers and click the to button below.
+Then, select a print composer from the Select print composer dialog in order to add it to the excluded composers list.

-Layers and click the 🐨 button below.
+If you want to exclude any layer or layer group from being published by the WMS, check Mark Exclude Layers and click the 🐨 button below.
 This opens the Select restricted layers and groups dialog, which allows you to choose the layers and groups that you don't want to be published.
 Use the Shift or Ctrl key if you want to select multiple entries at once.